• Skip to primary navigation

 Cast From Netflix To Chromecast

 As explained earlier, connecting the Netflix account with Google Assistant will enable you to stream movies and TV shows using voice commands.
-Ask Google Assistant to play, and it’ll play that particular video on your big screen.
+Ask Google Assistant to play, and it’ll play that video on your big screen.

 5. Cast from VLC